The FinOps community trusts the FinOps Foundation as a neutral party with no stake in positioning one tool or service provider over another.

 The FinOps Certified Platform certification requires individuals in your organization to have achieved FinOps Certified Practitioner and FinOps Certified Professional certifications based on your organization’s size.

-The following table outlines the number of certified individuals your organization requires for each type of certification.
+The following table outlines the types and number of certifications that individuals in your organization require.
 Note the different types of individual certifications outlined in the table are mutually exclusive.
-For example, one FinOps Certified Professional certification does not substitute for any FinOps Certified Practitioner certifications.
+For example, one FinOps Certified Professional certification does not substitute for FinOps Certified Practitioner certifications.
+One individual can hold multiple certifications and each certification that one individual holds counts toward the total required.

 The FinOps Framework provides the operating model for how to establish and excel in the practice of FinOps.